TianW12/pwned-proxy-combined/pwned-proxy-backend/README.md

 1. After logging into the Django admin, add your [Have I Been Pwned](https://haveibeenpwned.com/api) API key:
    - Navigate to **HIBP Keys** and create a new key with the value you received from HIBP.
 2. Go to **Domains** and click **Import from HIBP**.
 This populates the database with the latest domain data.
 3. Open **Groups** and use the **Seed Groups** action to generate API keys for each predefined group.
-The keys are downloaded as a JSON file.
-The same page also lets you export or import the group/API key mapping at any time for backup.
+The downloaded JSON now includes a *Master Group* entry with a raw key that has access to every domain.
+4. Copy the raw key for the *Master Group* into the frontend’s `.env.local` as `HIBP_PROXY_API_KEY=<master_key_from_seed>` so the public email checker can authenticate against the proxy.
-4. Finally, visit `http://localhost:8000/` to open the Swagger start page and try out the API using the generated keys.
+5. Finally, visit `http://localhost:8000/` to open the Swagger start page and try out the API using the generated keys.

 ## Running tests